29 September 2020

 Today Conor O’Clery was announced as the winner of the prestigious 2020 Royal Irish Academy Michel Déon Prize for non-fiction for his book The Shoemaker and his Daughter (Penguin Randomhouse).

 The Michel Déon Prize was founded in 2018.
-It is a joint prize awarded in alternate years by the Royal Irish Academy (funded by the Department of Foreign Affairs and Trade) in Ireland and the Académie française in France in memory of the French writer Michel Déon (1919-2016) who made the West of Ireland his home.
+It is a joint prize awarded in alternate years by the Royal Irish Academy (funded by the Department of Foreign Affairs) in Ireland and the Académie française in France in memory of the French writer Michel Déon (1919-2016) who made the West of Ireland his home.
 The winning author gets a prize of €10,000 and the honour of visiting the other country to deliver the Michel Déon Lecture the following year.

 The Royal Irish Academy will next award the Michel Déon Prize for non-fiction in 2022.
 This prize is funded by the Department of Foreign Affairs.